MicrosoftDocs/dotnet-iot-for-beginners/docs/1-introduction/script.md

 > Narrator view

-Now your device is set up, and you're ready to write some code.
-If you have a Raspberry Pi Sense HAT, you can use it to run a quick demo of .NET on Raspberry Pi.
+Now my device is set up, and I'm ready to run some code.
+We'll do that in the next video.
+But for now, if you have a Raspberry Pi Sense HAT, I'll show you how to use it to run a quick demo of .NET on Raspberry Pi.

 > Sense Hat web page view